awez/amirrajan.github.com/_posts/2013-10-06-TDD-the-wombo-combo-of-software-dev.md

 ---

 ##tl;dr;
-_Test Driven Development (TDD) is difficult to get good at.
+_Test Driven Development (TDD) is difficult to get good at, [here is a good way to get started](#getstarted).
 What makes things worse is that there is so much fervor around this technique.
 Newcomers may be immediately turned off by practitioners.
 At the end of the day, **it’s a two way street**.
 If you want to get better at TDD, you have to look past heated, seemingly ridiculous debates between practitioners and **practice.
 Just like we do**.
 As practitioners, we need to continue to have the debates, but do a better job of generating artifacts (blog entries, gists, screen casts), and understand that **we don't have it all figured out**._

 #The WOMBO COMBO!!!!